 What might an under responsive tactile system look like?
-What might an over responsive tactile system look like? <list-item><list-item></list-item></list-item> Child avoids messy play or wants to wash hands immediately after Child avoids contact with other children, e.g. stays on the outskirts Child is irritated by certain types of clothes, labels and seams in clothes and may avoid wearing them Child avoids crowded environments such as playtime, assemblies or lining up, or these times are when the child gets into more trouble.
-Child avoids going barefoot Child dislikes daily living activities such as having hair washed, cut and brushed, brushing teeth The over responsive child may react with whining, clinging (fright), lashing out (fight) and running away (flight).
+What might an over responsive tactile system look like?
+Child isn't aware of touch e.g. when you brush past them they do not acknowledge this.
+Child leaves clothes twisted on their bodies Child has messy face and hands and doesn't seem to notice Child avoids messy play or wants to wash hands immediately after Child avoids contact with other children, e.g. stays on the outskirts Child is irritated by certain types of clothes, labels and seams in clothes and may avoid wearing them Child avoids crowded environments such as playtime, assemblies or lining up, or these times are when the child gets into more